Warren Buffet's simple 3-step productivity strategy

 To which Buffett replied, "No. You’ve got it wrong, Mike.
 Everything you didn’t circle just became your Avoid-At-All-Cost list.
 No matter what, these things get no attention from you until you’ve succeeded with your top 5."

 This strategy reminds of a dream I had.
-I was in converations with the rapper The Game, and he had told to write a list of everything I wanted to do and be.
+I was in conversations with the rapper The Game, and he had told to write a list of everything I wanted to do and be.
 Than to circle the first thing on the list, crumple up that list, and only focus on that one goal.
 That was some hard advice, I could never really accept it.
-I heard similiar advice from people like Will Smith that believes in never having a plan B just a Plan A. I like Warren Buffet's strategy much better because it still gives value to the other goals you want to achieve but does a better job on prioritizing what needs to go before all others.
-I will have to re-read Step 3 many times because Flint's intial thoughts definitely mirror my own.
+I heard similar advice from people like Will Smith that believes in never having a plan B just a Plan A. I like Warren Buffet's strategy much better because it still gives value to the other goals you want to achieve but does a better job on prioritizing what needs to go before all others.
+I will have to re-read Step 3 many times because Flint's initial thoughts definitely mirror my own.